Michigan's great lake cabins

 Michigan rents more than 160 state-park cabins and lodges, on lakes Huron, Michigan and Superior as well as inland lakes and forests, and they're available for anyone who's fast enough on the draw.

 In early March, I reserved five weeknights at three kinds of cabins in five state parks.
-My husband and I traveled in late June, the lull just before peak season on Lake Michigan, and park managers and campground hosts were girding for the onslaught.
+We traveled in late June, the lull just before peak season on Lake Michigan, and park managers and campground hosts were girding for the onslaught.

 "In July, it's chaos," said campground host Jack Denneny of Sault Ste.
 Marie, Ont., who's volunteered at Traverse City State Park with his wife, Sherry, for years.